Decade by Decade Retirement Plan: How Much You Should Be Saving at Your Age

 Pros and cons

-Funding an IRA, 401(k) or other retirement account may leave your budget lacking, especially when you’re starting your career and your salary isn’t very high.
+- Funding an IRA, 401(k), or other retirement accounts may leave your budget lacking, especially when you’re starting your career and your salary isn’t very high.

-Delaying funding can make compounding do less work for you, and require you to make catch-up contributions at a later age.
-Neither of those are fun, and could put a crimp in your household budget in your 40s and beyond.
+- Delaying funding can make compounding do less work for you, and require you to make catch-up contributions at a later age.
+Neither of those is fun and could put a crimp in your household budget in your 40s and beyond.

 The bottom line